Buying by deadline

 Waiting for the seller to consider your offer

 When you’re happy with the sale and purchase agreement, the agent will present your offer to the seller to consider.
-If there is more than one offer, the sale may turn into a multi-offer process.

 The seller doesn’t have to accept the highest offer.
 They can accept any or none of the offers and may negotiate with anyone who submits an offer.